 The HR Committee works to obtain the necessary information to support its compensation recommendations to the Board of Directors.
 The HR Committee engages in active discussions with the CEO concerning the determination of performance objectives, including individual goals for the NEOs.
 The HR Committee may retain any independent consultants to support its activities.
-The HR Committee directs the CEO and the Senior Vice President, Human Resources, to provide initial analysis and commentary, including business goals, corporate performance, individual goals, individual performance and investment performance.
+The HR Committee directs the CEO and the Senior Vice President, Human Resources and Corporate Communications, to provide initial analysis and commentary, including business goals, corporate performance, individual goals, individual performance and investment performance.
 These discussions consider whether, and to what extent, criteria for the previous year have been achieved for those individuals.
-Fiera Capital's Senior Vice President, Human Resources, acts as the Secretary of the HR Committee.
+Fiera Capital's Senior Vice President, Human Resources and Corporate Communications, acts as the Secretary of the HR Committee.

-NEO compensation consists of (i) base salary; (ii) short term incentive plan ("STIP"); (iii) stock options; (iv) employee share purchase plan; (v) a defined contribution pension plan; and (vi) benefits.
+NEO compensation package consists of (i) base salary; (ii) short term incentive plan ("STIP"); (iii) stock options; (iv) employee share purchase plan; (v) two mid-term compensation plans, being the RSU Plan and the PSU Plan (as such terms are defined herein); (vi) a defined contribution pension plan; and (vii) benefits.
 Each of these elements is described below.

-In addition to these elements of NEO compensation, the Corporation submits for Shareholders' approval at the Meeting the adoption of two mid-term compensation plans, being the RSU Plan and the PSU Plan.
-Each of these plans will provide for a three year vesting period, unless otherwise determined by the Board of Directors.
-Key employees will be eligible for grants of RSUs or PSUs, as applicable, under these plans.
-The main objectives of these plans are to retain key employees and to permit them to participate in the growth and development of the Corporation and, through the acquisition of Class A Subordinate Voting Shares of the Corporation, to better align the interests of Participants with the long-term interests of Shareholders of the Corporation.
-See "APPROVAL OF THE RESTRICTED SHARE UNIT PLAN" and "APPROVAL OF THE PERFORMANCE SHARE UNIT PLAN" on pages 17 and 20 of this Circular, respectively, for a description of the proposed RSU Plan and PSU Plan.
+In addition to these elements of NEO compensation, the Corporation submits for Shareholders' approval at the Meeting the adoption of the PSU Plan Applicable to Business Units.
+PSUs granted under this plan will vest in accordance with their respective award notice, or as otherwise determined by the Board of Directors.
+Eligible Employees may receive grants of PSUs under this plan.
+The objective of the PSU Plan Applicable to Business Units is to induce persons to become employees of the Corporation or one of its Related Entities, to retain key employees and officers of the Corporation and its Related Entities and to permit Eligible Employees to participate in the growth and development of the Corporation and the Business Unit in which they directly contribute.
+See "APPROVAL OF THE PERFORMANCE SHARE UNIT PLAN APPLICABLE TO BUSINESS UNITS" on page 17 of this Circular for a description of the proposed PSU Plan Applicable to Business Units.